leivos-unikie/parse_perf_results/README.md

 -->

 # parse_perf_results
-A tool for extracting data from perf test output files to csv files
+A tool for extracting data from perf test output files to csv files.

+Calculates if the last result of each test column is beyond threshold from the test column mean value.

+Normalized columns make it easier to monitor all tests with one glance after plotting.

 - Name format of the perf test output files should be as following: perf_results_YYYY_MM_DD_BUILDER-BuildID